Canada Express Entry

 If you are part of the highest scores in the pool, you will receive an invitation to apply within 60 days.
 Most complete applications that have all supporting documents are processed in 6 months or less.

-6 6
+Step 6

 Congrats!
 You got your Canadian PR

-It’s time for champagne :).
+It’s time for champagne.
 The celebration is for all, as your success is at the centre of our work.
 But we are not done with you yet, as we remain within your reach for any future assistance.

 Trending Programs